ibmresilient/resilient-community-apps/fn_microsoft_defender/README.md

 Refer to the documentation listed in the Requirements section for troubleshooting information.

 ### For Support
-This is a IBM Community provided App.
-Please search the Community https://ibm.biz/resilientcommunity for assistance.
+This is a IBM Supported provided App.
+Use the SOAR Community https://ibm.biz/soarcommunity for app assistance and IBM Support for issue tracking https://ibm.com/mysupport.

 ## Template Appendix